-By this stage, I was nearly four days ahead of my route plan and if I carried on at this rate, I might even get to the Park House Hotel in Montrose before they open for signing out.
-I therefore decided to add an extra 35 miles or so backtracking to pick up my foul weather alternative route, as this had looked really good in the planning stages.
+By this stage, I was nearly four days ahead of my route plan.
+If I carried on at this rate, I might even get to Montrose before they open for signing out.
+I therefore decided to add an extra 35 miles or so backtracking to pick up my foul weather alternative route.
+As this had looked really good in the planning stages.

 So I headed down to Acharn car park, and this seemed a very popular glen with people everywhere.
 I re-traced my steps a mile or so to pick up the Kilbo path and climbing over Shank of Drumfollow.
 I met some path builders here, and I chatted to them for ages.
 Some of them knew the Glenelg landlady, and had had some fairly rowdy nights drinking with her, it seemed!

-I was very glad I did it , though, as this was a very interesting place and a side of Scotland I had not seen before.
-I followed a little-used track through the glen, feeling jealous as I passed the remotest house I have seen for a while.
+I was very glad I did it, though.
+This was a very interesting place and a side of Scotland I had not seen before.
+I followed a little-used track through the glen, feeling jealous as I passed the remote houses.
 What a peaceful place to live.
 I camped a few miles past the house, and had a good night’s sleep.

 Day 10: Glen Quharity to Loch Brandy (20th May 2018)

 I woke up to rain on the tent, so I laid in until it had stopped (around 8am ish).
-The track continued through the remote glen until it joined a road, which I followed for about three miles to Glen Prosen village.
-I didn’t see a single car or person all the way.
+The track continued through the remote glen until it joined a road.
+I followed this for about three miles to Glen Prosen village and didn’t see a single car or person all the way.

 Glen Prosen is a pretty village, and I sat by the lovely church and river enjoying a snack.
-A chap soon turned up to do the same, and after chatting to him for a while I discovered that he volunteers with the bothies.
-He had done repair work on two of the bothies I stayed in on the Cape Wrath Trail, and it was great to be able to thank him personally for his efforts.
+A chap soon turned up to do the same.
+I chatting to him for a while and discovered that he volunteers with the bothies.
+He had done repair work on two of the bothies I stayed in on the Cape Wrath Trail.
+It was great to be able to thank him personally for his efforts.

 I then set off on the Ministers Road to Glen Clova, which was a lovely grassy track.
 This seemed little-used too, just like the paths in the last glen.

-A few possible camping spots tempted me as I descended into Glen Clova, but I had thoughts of a meal in the Glen Clova Hotel so I continued on and it was well worth it.
-A nice pint and a venison burger, and given the number of deer I had seen on the walk I didn’t feel too guilty.
+A few possible camping spots tempted me as I descended into Glen Clova.
+But I had thoughts of a meal in the Glen Clova Hotel so I continued on.
+I had a nice pint and a venison burger.
+Given the number of deer I had seen on the walk I didn’t feel too guilty.
 It was delicious and great to get a signal so I could talk to my wife.

 It was too busy to camp in Glen Clova, so I climbed steeply up to Loch Brandy to camp.
-There were three other Challengers camped in the area, and I chatted to a couple of them about their route and trip so far.
-The rain finally arrived just as I put my tent up, and I finally finished the last of the sloe gin.
+There were three other Challengers camped in the area.
+I chatted to a couple of them about their route and trip so far.
+The rain finally arrived just as I put my tent up.
+I retreated to my tent and finally finished the last of the sloe gin.

 Day 11: Loch Brandy to River North Esk (21st May 2018)